 Street collection permit

-To collect money or sell articles for the benefit of charitable or other purposes in County Durham, you require a street collection permit from us.
+To collect money in County Durham, you require a street collection permit from us.
 This page gives information about the permit and allows you to apply for it online.

 About the permit